US stocks close higher on hope of new fiscal stimulus

-New York, Sep 25 : US stocks managed to realize marginal growth amid positive signals about additional fiscal stimulus.
+New York: US stocks managed to realize marginal growth amid positive signals about additional fiscal stimulus.

-Ten of the 11 sectors under S&P 500 moved higher with utilities, consumer staples and materials sectors up 1.17 per cent, 0.76 per cent and 0.70 per cent, respectively.
-Meanwhile, the health sector dipped 0.52 per cent.
+Ten of the 11 sectors under the S&P 500 moved higher with utilities, consumer staples, and materials sectors up 1.17 percent, 0.76 percent, and 0.70 percent, respectively.
+Meanwhile, the health sector dipped 0.52 percent.

 US-listed Chinese companies most traded lower, with seven of the top 10 stocks by weight in the S&P US Listed China 50 index ending the day on a downbeat note.